NAO Robot Autonomous Ball Search and Kick System

 Main States

-- Search: scan environment when ball is not visible
+- Search: scan the environment when the ball is not visible;

-- Approach: move toward detected ball while tracking
+- Approach: move toward the ball while maintaining heading alignment;

 State Transitions